cirosantilli/markdown-style-guide/README.md

 - Align all pipes of a table border vertically.
 - Left align content inside cells.
 In flavors where header cells determine text alignment, align only the header, and keep the body cells left aligned.
 - Column width is determined by the longest cell in the column.
-- Must be preceded and followed by an empty line.
+- Must be surrounded by an empty line.
 - Pipes `|` must be surrounded by a space, except for:
     - pipes at the header separator, which are surrounded by a hyphen `-`.
     - outer pipes which only get one space internally.